Evolution equation for quantum coherence: Coherence evolution equation under FSIO

 If we have a maximally coherent state $\ket{\psi^+}$, how does it transform to an arbitrary quantum state (\ref{1})?
 In other words,

 Here $S$ is a diagonal matrix, and after some simple calculation, we can get

-Before we introduce our main result, let us first review the entanglement factorization law in two-qudit systems \cite{Tiersch}.
-By using the G-concurrence $G_d$ \cite{Barnum,Fan,GG}, Ref. \cite{Tiersch} showed that the entanglement evolution of a two-qudit pure state $|\chi\rangle$ with one system undergoing an arbitrary quantum channel $\$$, satisfied the entanglement factorization law,
+Before we introduce our main result, let us first review the entanglement evolution equation in two-qudit systems \cite{Tiersch}.
+By using the G-concurrence $G_d$ \cite{Barnum,Fan,GG}, Ref. \cite{Tiersch} showed that the entanglement evolution of a two-qudit pure state $|\chi\rangle$ with one system undergoing an arbitrary quantum channel $\$$, satisfied the entanglement evolution equation,

 where $|\Psi^+\rangle=\sum_i |ii\rangle/\sqrt{d}$ is the maximally entangled two-qudit state.
 Then we are going to introduce several theorems for pure and mixed qudit states by using the G-coherence and the convex roof of G-coherence.